antonioreuter/companyAdmin/README.md

 ## Web Api Documentation

-The application uses Swagger to document the API, you may find it here [documentation](http://localhost:8080/swagger-ui.html).
+The application uses Swagger to document the API, you may find here the [documentation](http://localhost:8080/swagger-ui.html).
 There you can see examples about how to use the Web Api with a built in client.

 ## Try Online
 There is a sample running on **Heroku** at this [link](https://stark-reef-70759.herokuapp.com).